Register to get access to free programming courses with interactive exercises

 <ul>

-<li><strong>Theory.</strong> A short lecture in text or video form.
-It's task-based, so unlike traditional academic theory, we focus on a specific problem that's already been solved by clever engineers and programmers, and then follow their steps to understand the solution.</li>
+<li><strong>Theory.</strong>It is a short lecture in text or video form.
+It is task-based, so unlike traditional academic theory, we focus on a problem already solved by bright engineers and programmers and then follow their steps to understand the solution.</li>

-<li><strong>Test.</strong> Check your understanding.
-We don't care about memorizing facts, so the test questions are aimed at understanding the concept, not exercising your memory.</li>
+<li><strong>Test.</strong>It is a way to test your understanding of the material.
+We do not care about memorizing facts, so we ask questions that challenge your understanding of the concept, not your memory.</li>

-<li><strong>Practice.</strong> Programming exercises in a real development environment, accessible through the browser.
-Not a simulation or a toy, but rather on a real machine with databases, frameworks, servers, and other tools.</li>
+<li><strong>Practice.</strong>There are programming exercises in a real development environment, accessible through the browser.
+Not a simulation or a toy, but on a real machine with databases, frameworks, servers, and other tools.</li>

 </ul>